IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/upgrade-scaling-policy.md

 ---
-title: Scale a Running TNCO
+title: Scale a Running TNC-O
 weight: 50
 ---

-The following guide explains how to upgrade a running Telco Network Cloud Orchestration (TNCO) to scale with CPU usage.
+The following guide explains how to upgrade a running Telco Network Cloud Orchestration (TNC-O) to scale with CPU usage.

 ## Pre-requisites:

-- The [Kubernetes metrics server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server) must be running in your Kubernetes environment for scaling of TNCO to work.
+- The [Kubernetes metrics server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server) must be running in your Kubernetes environment for scaling of TNC-O to work.

-## Configure TNCO
+## Configure TNC-O

-Existing installations of TNCO can be scaled by adding an [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) via `kubectl`.
+Existing installations of TNC-O can be scaled by adding an [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) via `kubectl`.
 For each service that you want to scale do the following:

 1. Ensure that the service has resources set, you can do this by running: